d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 Remember that each token is presented as a numerical index in `train_iter`.
 Feeding these indices directly to the neural network might make it hard to learn.
 We often present each token as a more expressive feature vector.
 The easiest presentation is called *one-hot encoding*.

-In a nutshell, we map each index to a different unit vector: assume that the number of different toeksn in the vocabulary is $N$ (the `len(vocab)`) and the token indices range from 0 to $N-1$.
+In a nutshell, we map each index to a different unit vector: assume that the number of different tokens in the vocabulary is $N$ (the `len(vocab)`) and the token indices range from 0 to $N-1$.
 If the index of a token is the integer $i$, then we create a vector $\mathbf{e}_i$ of all 0s with a length of $N$ and set the element at position $i$ to 1.
 This vector is the one-hot vector of the original token.
 The one-hot vectors with indices 0 and 2 are shown below.

 ```{.python .input  n=21}
 nd.one_hot(nd.array([0, 2]), len(vocab))